difi/dc16-oidc-proxy/README.md

         path: "/login_to_idporten"                             <!-- Root path of the secured area -->
         security: 2                                            <!-- Level of security -->
         idp: "idporten"                                        <!-- What identity provider should be used to log in on the secured area -->
-        redirect_uri: "redirect_uri"                           <!-- Optional in path -->
+        redirect_uri: "redirect_uri"                           <!-- Optional in path, obligatory in idp -->
-        scope: "scope"                                         <!-- Optional in path -->
+        scope: "scope"                                         <!-- Optional in path, obligatory in idp -->
       }
     ]
   preferred_idps: ["identity_provider1", "identity_provider2"] <!-- Preferred idps in descending order.
 A path's idp (if configured) will override this order, adding itself first -->
   logout_post_uri: "/logout"				                   <!-- The uri used to logout, triggering logout if user accesses url on host ending with this -->
-  logout_redirect_uri: "http://localhost:8080/logout-this"     <!-- Where the client is redirected back to when logging out -->
+  logout_redirect_uri: "http://localhost:8080/logout-this"     <!-- Optional.
+Where the client is redirected back to after removing cookie.
+Removes cookie and redirects to this address.
+Don't configure this if you want want your service to receive logout request on postUri with userData, just use postUri -->
   unsecured_paths: ["/unsecured_path1", "/unsecured_path2"]    <!-- Unsecured paths are paths that should not receive information about the user -->
 }
 ```